Difficulties paying your Council Tax

 - make a change to your Direct Debit payment date

 If you’ve fallen behind it may be possible to agree a payment plan that you can afford where your payments are spread out across the year.

 You’ll need to work out how much you can offer to pay us.
 Make a list of all the money coming in to your household such as you and your partners take home pay, pension and maintenance.
 Then list all your outgoings such as fuel bills, mortgage or rent.
 An online benefits calculator will help you prepare your personal budget plan.

-What happens if you don't pay?
+What happens if you do not pay?

 Your Council Tax bill tells you exactly when and how much you have to pay.

-Our policy on the recovery of monies owed to us can be found in the corporate debt recovery code (PDF 456Kb)
+Our policy on the recovery of monies owed to us can be found in the corporate debt recovery code (PDF 456Kb).